The Personal Statement: The Holy Grail of College Admissions

 That’s what your personal statement should be – creative yet humble, one with flair yet introspective, and one that is deeply personal yet enables your personality to surface.

-And if you can achieve that, you’ve got a winning personal statement – and a shot at the Ivy League.
+And if you can achieve that, you’ve got a winning college application essay – and a shot at the Ivy League.

 So how can you get into the Ivy League?

 Craft together a well thought out college application and personal statement that reflects the qualities that define you.
-Because at the end of the day, the bitter truth is that admissions to Ivy League schools is highly dependent on how well you present yourself on paper and draft your personal statement.
+Because at the end of the day, the bitter truth is that admissions to Ivy League schools is highly dependent on how well you present yourself on paper and write incredible, compelling college application essays.

 40 thoughts on “The Personal Statement: The Holy Grail of College Admissions”